tanthammar/tall-forms/readme.md

 - Make sure you've [installed Laravel Livewire](https://laravel-livewire.com/docs/installation/).
 - Install [Tailwind UI](https://tailwindui.com/) or [Tailwind CSS](https://tailwindcss.com/) + [Form plugin](https://tailwindcss-custom-forms.netlify.app/)
 - This package also uses [Blade UI kit - blade-icons](https://github.com/blade-ui-kit/blade-icons).
 Follow the package installation instructions.
+- Your project needs a `@pushonce` Blade directive.
+(It is currently used for the fileupload field, but more fields are coming with scripts that should only be loaded once.)
+You can create your own or install this package: [Appstract Laravel Blade Directives](https://github.com/appstract/laravel-blade-directives)

 ## Looking for a Bootstrap CSS version?:
 If you want to use Bootstrap CSS you can use the package made by kdion4891, which this package is based on.